Last updated April 28 at 8:36am

 Practically speaking, the occupational disease portions of the Act in Missouri could certainly include coronavirus exposure.
 The key inquiry will be: “whether the job duties increased the employee’s risk of contracting the disease?”
 With that in mind, people in the healthcare field could make decent arguments that exposure to, and subsequent development of, coronavirus is a compensable work-related occupational disease if they are in a situation where they are treating patients with the diagnosis.

-On the other hand, if someone works at a factory or any other type of job where they may be around a lot of people and therefore have increased exposure to contracting the coronavirus, I do not believe those types of cases would be compensable because exposure for those types of employees arguably would be considered an “ordinary disease of life to which the general public is exposed.”
+On the other hand, if someone works at a factory or any other type of job where they may be around a lot of people and therefore have increased exposure to contracting the coronavirus, those types of cases would be less likely to be compensable because exposure for those types of employees arguably would be considered an “ordinary disease of life to which the general public is exposed.”
 The more the virus spreads, the stronger that argument becomes to defend any claims made by non-healthcare workers.

 As with any case, employers and their insurers could conceivably be responsible for medical bills, TTD and PPD.
 For most cases, PPD will be very minimal and possibly no PPD.
 The medical bills and time off of work will likely be the largest part of exposure.